pymupdf/PyMuPDF/docs/functions.rst

       *  "notosbi" - "Noto Sans Bold Italic"

       The function creates (up to) four CSS `@font-face` definitions and collectively assigns the `font-family` name "notos" to them (or the "name" value if provided).
 Associated font buffers are placed / added to the provided archive.

       To use the font in the Python API for :ref:`Story`, execute `.set_font(fontcode)` (or "name" if given).
 The correct font weight or style will automatically be selected as required.

       For example to replace the "sans-serif" HTML standard (i.e. Helvetica) with the above "notos", execute the following.
-Whenever "sans-serif" is used (whether explicitely or implicitely), the Noto Sans fonts will be selected.
+Whenever "sans-serif" is used (whether explicitly or implicitly), the Noto Sans fonts will be selected.

       `CSS = fitz.css_for_pymupdf_font("notos", name="sans-serif", archive=...)`